Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 ---
-title: "React Tutorial: Getting Started with React Form and Handling Event"
+title: "React Tutorial: Working with React Form and Handling Event"
 description: "Form handling in React works a bit different compared to the regular HTML form.
 In this step-by-step guide, you will learn this in a simple way."
 category: "React"
 datePublished: "2020-01-27 10:29:00"